bddap/dagyo/README.md

 Why not use aws lambda to run executors?
 Timeouts.
 No support for streaming.
 No support for GPU acceleration.
 No support for binary serialization.
 Extra vendor lock-in.

+[Kubeflow](https://www.kubeflow.org/docs) claims to be specifically for ML but maybe is general enough to use in place of dagyo or as a layer under dagyo.
+Warrants further investigation.
+Some things to check:
+- Can it stream?
+- Can it typecheck?
+- Can it scale?
+- Can we use it to run user-defined flows?

-# What sort of message broker do we need?
+# what sort of message broker do we need?

 - Serialization: as long as messages can be byte arrays, that will be enough.
 - We need the ability for an executor to pull exactly one job such that no other executor can pull the same message.
 This pattern is called [Competing Consumers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).